vpinball/vpinball/docs/Latency.md

 This makes it even harder for the human brain to adapt to this kind of delay, as it can vary so much.
 Thus, minimizing the average turnaround latency is key to also bringing down this unpredictable variance.

 Each of the mentioned latencies present different challenges which are described below.
-The informations given here are mostly relevant to the BGFX variant as it leverages the BGFX multithreading capabilities for better latency results, whereas the OpenGL and DX9 variants have higher latencies due to their single threaded nature.
+The information given here is mostly relevant to the BGFX variant as it leverages the BGFX multithreading capabilities for better latency results, whereas the OpenGL and DX9 variants have higher latencies due to their single threaded nature.

 ## Input latency